JoshOrndorff/recipes/src/testing/README.md

 ### Setting up the Testing Environment

-All of the types publicly declared at the bottom of `mock.rs` are imported in `test.rs` along with any other traits that will be used in the unit testing and any necessary comparison operators.
-We'll continue with using [`srml/staking/src/mock.rs`] as an example:
+All of the types publicly declared at the bottom of `mock.rs` are imported in `test.rs` along with any other traits that will be used in the unit testing and any necessary comparison operators. *We're still using [`srml/staking/src/mock.rs`](https://github.com/paritytech/substrate/blob/master/srml/staking/src/mock.rs) for the example*

 ```rust
 // don't forget this at the top of the file to indicate